Arthas Menethil: Other appearances

-In Hearthstone, the Lich King Arthas Menethil is the default starting hero for the Death Knight class, which was introduced in the 2022 March of the Lich King expansion.
-He also appears in his original human form as an alternate hero for the Paladin class, which can be achieved as a visual alteration for the default paladin hero by defeating the Lich King in the final Knights of the Frozen Throne single-player mission with all nine classes.
+In Blizzard's 2023 first-person shooter Overwatch 2, the character Reinhardt has a Lich King skin, styled after Arthas' look.
+Arthas appears in the non-canon children's book Snow Fight: A Warcraft Tale by Chris Metzen and Wei Wang.
 In Guitar Hero: Warriors of Rock, Prince Arthas Menethil is an unlockable character after collecting 1600 stars in Quickplay+.
+Arthas featured in an episode of the animated web series Death Battle where he battled Sauron from the Lord of the Rings franchise.
+While not a direct appearance, Arthas was referenced in the game AdventureQuest through an enemy named Lord Arrgthas.

 Reception

 The character has received mostly positive reception, and is often included on lists involving the most popular Warcraft characters and video game characters as a whole.
 Empire listed Arthas at No. 25 on their list of "the 50 greatest video game characters", writing "Of all the characters in Warcraft lore, Arthas Menethil is the most tragic."
 He was also included on "The 10 best video-game characters" list by The Guardian, which stated that "initially the valiant model of a medieval knight, everything changes when Arthas picks up a cursed sword and begins to perpetrate a steadily more sinister series of atrocities (think dead peasants), culminating in killing his own father.
 The character really came into his own in the mighty World of Warcraft, over which his twisted spirit presided for five years."

 Matthew Rossi of Engadget listed the Lich King at No. 4 on his list of the "Top 10 magnificent bastards of Warcraft", since he "successfully molded Arthas into the perfect death knight ...
 Arthas went from an earnest young prince and paladin trying desperately to save his people to a cackling villain who betrayed them, and it was more Arthas' doing than the Lich King's that Illidan was defeated."
 He also wrote that "Arthas was useful because he started as a basically good, if somewhat arrogant, young paladin who slowly grew obsessed over time as he witnessed the actions of the Scourge, making mistakes ... and then justifying each mistake as a necessity.
 By the time he took up Frostmourne and lost his soul, he'd long since eroded it away with expedient choices that were, in fact, monstrous ...
 Arthas as a death knight and later Arthas as the Lich King showed this tendency to want to justify or prove his actions were the right ones, that anyone would have done what he did."
 Rossi stated that the lesson of Arthas was "Ultimately, that power corrupts.
 Power corrupted him, and it will corrupt you, too.
 That it is inescapable [...] that becoming the Lich King was inevitable, that all kings and princes and people of power ultimately end up slaves to themselves."